What have we done

 PLANTED 2 MILLION TREES

-Trees on the Land provides simple schemes for landowners to access quality native tree mixes each season.
-We work with farmers, smallholders, community groups, councils, schools, colleges and many other landowners to coordinate sites to accommodate trees.
+The planting initiative provides a simple scheme for landowners to access quality native tree mixes each season.
+We work with farmers, smallholders, community groups, councils, schools, colleges, sports clubs and many other landowners to coordinate sites to accommodate trees.
+The trees are funded by a combination of donations from the general public, contributions from landowners and sponsorship from local businesses.
+The initiative is run by a small team of professionals and a large network of volunteers who work to co-ordinate the planting projects each season.

 For more information please see www.treesontheland.com